-How to use price signalling in marketing
+How to use price signaling in marketing?

 Choosing not to utilize price signaling as a part of your marketing strategy is such a waste, especially in today’s world.
-Digital technology has made it easier for businesses to acquire unprecedented amounts of information about their customers, which can be used to leverage price signalling even more.
+Digital technology has made it easier for businesses to acquire unprecedented amounts of information about their customers, which can be used to leverage price signaling even more.

-In layman terms, price signalling is the message that your prices send to your customers about the quality of your products.
+In layman terms, price signaling is the message that your prices send to your customers about the quality of your products.
 For most people, prices are directly proportional to quality.
 So, if a product is more expensive than another similar product, people tend to assume that this price increase is due to the more expensive product being better.

 Of course, this isn’t always accurate, as there are other factors that can influence the price of a product.
 This includes everything from the strength of the brand, and whether the company is doing quality branding or not.